-For PSUs granted in 2022, the greenhouse gas emission reduction targets will be a key performance indicator.
+For PSUs granted in 2023, the greenhouse gas emission reduction targets will be the key performance indicator.

-The target is defined as the annual targets (in kg of CO2 per metric ton of saleable product) for the mills of the intensity of scope 1 and 2 GHG emissions used to establish the objective presented in the Corporation's latest sustainable development plan.
+The Target in the table below is defined as the average for the three calendar years ended before the Vesting Date of annual targets (in kg of CO2 per metric ton of saleable product) for mills of the intensity of scope 1 and 2 GHG emissions used to establish the objective presented in the Corporation's latest sustainable development plan.